SauYeole/Project/README.md

 • javaScript

-Features
+# Features
-Login ,Signup ,Edit
+•Login ,Signup ,Edit
-Manage Donors
+•Manage Donors
-Admin Donors Volunteers and their roles
+•Admin Donors Volunteers and their roles
-Record Transactions Donated Money
+•Record Transactions Donated Money
-Donate Money
+•Donate Money
-Add Volunteer Tasks
+•Add Volunteer Tasks
-View Tasks of volunteers
+•View Tasks of volunteers

-Roles
+# Roles
 1. Admin
 Has access to all the features